FzliangFrank/LexiScope/README.md

-# LexiScope - Hackathon Demo 🚀
+# LexiScope - smarter memory for your LLM chats

 A selective retrieval chat interface for GPT-4 with personalized memory bubbles!
 Built for hackathons with quick setup and impressive demos.